 Problem 34.
-Let us call a 3-switch an electric circuit with three inputs and three outputs connected by wires in such a way that every input corresponds to a certain output.
+A 3-switch is an electric circuit with three inputs and three outputs connected by wires in such a way that every input corresponds to a certain output.
 The total number of 3-switches is six, and they are all displayed in Figure 1.
 The problem is to define a natural operation on the set of 3-switches which turns this set into a group.